jmccormack200/RPLidar/readme.md

 This was an attempt to practice how to use threads before I integrated them into the program.
 This is not a stand alone program.

+## ZMQ

+ZeroMQ was used to try to create a queue to store the Lidar data.
+This ended up being better to implement in another part of the project.
+It is left here only for reference.